fbpx

 Us wearing Yakata that was provided by our guesthouse.

-We’ve traveled to Japan in both the summer and the wintertime, and each had its own pros and cons.
+We’ve traveled to Japan in the summer, fall and wintertime, and each had its own pros and cons.

 Summer was hot and humid—like really humid—so we found ourselves sweating through our shirts daily.
 But we’ve been in hot and humid climates before, so honestly, it wasn’t anything we hadn’t dealt with before.
 But still, it wasn’t all that pleasant, and it wouldn’t be our season of choice.